FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Introduction

 \section{Introduction}

 \newlength{\teaserimg}

 Visual recognition by next-of-kin remains the first and most critical step in identifying human corpses for medico-legal institutions worldwide.
 In practice, photographs of the deceased are shown to potential relatives, who assess whether they recognize the individual.
 In cases of violent deaths, said photographs can be extremely graphic and cause severe psychological distress to the person seeing the picture, and may be unnecessary if the recognition ultimately fails.
 To circumvent this issue, and enable broader dissemination, traditional image editing tools are used to remove visible death-related artifacts.
 Unfortunately, this method is labor-intensive and only produces satisfying results for minor injuries, failing for severe or structural facial trauma.
 This limitation is particularly problematic, given the urgent need for efficiency gains in medico-legal workflows.
 In Mexico alone, more than 72,000 bodies remain unidentified alongside 130,000 reported missing persons.

 Given the scale of data needed to be processed for identification, semi-automatic tools that accelerate and make the identification process easier would provide substantial societal benefit.
 This motivates the following question : \emph{``Can generative model-based image editing be effectively applied to facial reconstruction to facilitate identification by next-of-kin?''} This question was inspired by efforts by the International Committee of the Red Cross (ICRC) to address the migration crisis across the Mediterranean.
-Initiatives like ``Trace the Face''\footnote{\url{https://tracetheface.familylinks.icrc.org/?lang=en}} — a virtual photo gallery enabling people to search for loved ones lost during migration—have reconnected 309 families out of 7,490 published photographs, but remain primarily designed for the living.
+Initiatives like ``Trace the Face''\footnote{\url{https://tracetheface.familylinks.icrc.org/?lang=en}} — a virtual photo gallery enabling people to search for loved ones lost during migration—have reconnected 309 families out of 7,677 published photographs, but remain primarily designed for the living.
 The challenge of identifying the deceased is far more complex: bodies are often recovered without identification documents or any information concerning their identity or whereabouts, and photographs may need to be shared with communities of origin or the diaspora to stimulate recognition.
-This challenge extends beyond migration to other forensic settings where facial trauma impedes visual recognition.
+This problem extends beyond migration to other forensic settings where facial trauma impedes visual recognition.